aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/protecting-and-unprotecting-workbooks/_index.md

 .......

-//Specify the template excel file path.
+//Specify the template Excel file path.

 string myPath = @"d:\test\MyBook.xls";

 //Instantiate a new Workbook.

-//Open the excel file.
+//Open the Excel file.

 Workbook workbook = new Workbook(myPath);